fortinet/fortigate-autoscale/README.md

 The project also contains a deployment script which can generate packages for each cloud service's *serverless* implementation.

-## Supported Platforms
+## Supported platforms
 This project supports autoscaling for the cloud platforms listed below:
 * Amazon AWS
 * Microsoft Azure

-The current GA release is version 1.0.x.
-Version 2.0.0-beta includes the hybrid licensing feature and has been released as a preview.
+> **Note:** The current GA release is version 1.0.x and supports On-Demand (PAYG) instances only.
+Version 2.0.0-beta includes support for Azure hybrid licensing and has been released as a preview.

-## Deployment Packages
+## Deployment packages
 To generate local deployment packages:

   1. From the [project release page](https://github.com/fortinet/fortigate-autoscale/releases), download the source code (.zip or .tar.gz) for the version you wish to install.
+   * *Version 1.0.x* is the current GA release and supports On-Demand (PAYG) instances only
+     > Use this version to deploy FortiGate Autoscale for AWS and FortiGate Autoscale for Azure (PAYG instances).
+   * *Version 2.0.0-beta* includes includes support for Azure hybrid licensing and has been released as a preview.
+     > Use this version to deploy FortiGate Autoscale for Azure (hybrid licensing).

   2. Extract the source code.
-  2. Run `npm run build` at the project root directory.
+  3. Run `npm run build` at the project root directory.

 Deployment packages as well as source code will be available in the **dist** directory.